FardanHadafi/Hono/doc/contact.md

 Query Parameter:

-- name: search for name
+- name: search for first_name or last_name
 - email: search for email
 - phone: search for phone
 - page: 1